Mobile Menu

 Has the Rail Transportation industry in the United States grown or declined over the past 5 years?

-The market size of the Rail Transportation industry in the United States has been growing at a CAGR of 4.5 % between 2020 and 2025.
+The market size of the Rail Transportation industry in the United States has been declining at a CAGR of 0.6 % between 2021 and 2026.

 What is the forecast growth of the Rail Transportation industry in the United States over the next 5 years?